aaronkyle/social-development/terms/environmental-and-social-assessment.md

 environmental and social impacts and risks of a project are identified, avoided, minimized, reduced or mitigated throughout the project life-cycle.

+Environmental and social impact assessment (ESIA) refers to an instrument to identify and assess the potential environmental and social impacts of a proposed project, evaluate alternatives, and design appropriate mitigation, management, and monitoring measures.

 Impact assessments are aggregated at varying levels.

 Compare: